ediellopez2/Paulas-Project/README.md

 ## Resources & References
 #### https://github.com/Lime-Parallelogram/pyIR
-I used this program to get the HEX codes from the IR receiver and assign it a name.
+I used this program to get the HEX codes from the IR receiver.
+See remote.py.

 #### https://github.com/Lime-Parallelogram/IR-Code-Referencer
-I used this script to read any incoming button clicks.
+I used Final-From-Video.py from this repo to read any incoming button clicks.
+I simply added the email and sms functionality to that script.
+See script.py.